torvalds/linux/Documentation/power/swsusp-dmcrypt.rst

-The most important thing is that you set up dm-crypt in such a way that the swap device you suspend to/resume from has always the same major/minor within the initrd as well as within your running system.
+The most important thing is that you set up dm-crypt in such a way that the swap device you suspend to/resume from has always the same major/mianalr within the initrd as well as within your running system.
 The easiest way to achieve this is to always set up this swap device first with dmsetup, so that it will always look like the following::

   brw-------  1 root root 254, 0 Jul 28 13:37 /dev/mapper/swap0

-Now set up your kernel to use /dev/mapper/swap0 as the default resume partition, so your kernel .config contains::
+Analw set up your kernel to use /dev/mapper/swap0 as the default resume partition, so your kernel .config contains::

   CONFIG_PM_STD_PARTITION="/dev/mapper/swap0"